Algebraically Special, Real Alpha Geometries

+Note that if a complex $[\pi^{A'}]$ is is a WPS, then its conjugate is too and its multiplicity is at most two.

-The cases of real and complex WPSs will be treated separately as the geometric interpretation of (1.3) differs in the two situations; we refer to neutral geometries admitting real (complex) solutions of (1.3) as, respectively, real (complex) $\alpha$-geometries.
-In this paper, we treat real $\alpha$-geometries and real multiple WPSs, and we may omit the qualifier `real' when it is not needed for emphasis.
+We refer to neutral geometries admitting real (complex) solutions of (1.3) as, respectively, real (complex) $\alpha$-geometries.
+The cases of real and complex WPSs will be treated separately as the geometric interpretation of (1.3) differs in the two situations; in this paper, we treat real $\alpha$-geometries and real multiple WPSs, and we may omit the qualifier `real' when it is not needed for emphasis.

-Consider a Walker geometry $(M,g,[\pi^{A'}])$ and its integrable $\alpha$-distribution $Z = Z_{[\pi]}$, defined as in (1.1).
+Consider a Walker geometry $(M,g,Z_{[\pi]})$ and its integrable $\alpha$-distribution $Z = Z_{[\pi]}$, defined as in (1.1).
 An $\alpha$-distribution is clearly a conformally invariant notion and integrability is a differential-topological property.
 Hence, in the neutral geometry $(M,h)$, where $h := \Omega^2g$ for some smooth ${\bf R}^+$-valued function $\Omega$, the distribution $Z$ retains its character as the integrable $\alpha$-distribution $Z_{[\pi]}$.
 Of course, $[\pi^{A'}]$ is also a multiple WPS for $(M,h)$ since the Weyl curvature spinors are invariant under conformal rescalings of the metric.
-Thus, from Walker geometries, conformal rescalings generate further examples of real AS$\alpha$-geometries, which raises the question: is every real AS$\alpha$-geometry $(M,h,[\pi^{A'}])$ conformally Walker, i.e., is $h$ a conformal rescaling of a metric $g$, with $(M,g,[\pi^{A'}])$ Walker?
+Thus, conformal rescalings of Walker geometries generate further examples of real AS$\alpha$-geometries, which raises the question: is every real AS$\alpha$-geometry $(M,h,[\pi^{A'}])$ conformally Walker, i.e., is $h$ a conformal rescaling of a metric $g$, with $(M,g,Z_{[\pi]})$ Walker?
 In \S 2, we review the geometry of conformal rescalings in the four-dimensional, neutral-signature context.
-In \S 3, we show that every real AS$\alpha$-geometry is {\sl locally} conformal to a Walker geometry and thus obtain a local characterization of all real AS$\alpha$-geometries.
-This characterization includes a neutral-signature version of the hyperheavenly equation in complex general relativity obtained by Pleba\'nski and co-workers, see Pleba\'nski \& Robinson (1976, 1977), Finley \& Pleba\'nski (1976), and Boyer et al. (1980).
-In \S 4, we touch on some related null geometry.
+In \S 3, we deduce the behaviour of Walker geometry under conformal rescalings (3.1--26) and, further, show that every real AS$\alpha$-geometry is {\sl locally} conformal to a Walker geometry (3.27), thereby obtaining a local characterization of real AS$\alpha$-geometry by applying conformal rescaling formulae (2.8) to the curvature spinors for Walker geometry derived in Law \& Matsushita (2008).